unchained-capital/bitcoin-iterate/README.md

   explorers and similar tools usually convert these hashes to big-endian for display.
 If you are comparing between your output and what you see online, don't forget to flip the endianness!

-* **UTXOs aren't really UTXOs.** What this codebase refers to as a UTXO might more properly called a "UTXO group".
-A UTXO is usually thought of a *single* unspent transaction output, and is either consumed or not-consumed by the transactions in a block.
-For reasons of internal simplicity, all UTXOs created by the same transaction are combined in a single `struct utxo`.
-As a result, when counting the number of UTXOs, if you merely count the number of internal `struct utxo` objects, you will get a lower number than you should.
-Instead you want to count the "utxo unspent output count" (formatting flag: `%uu`) or refer to the `utxo->unspent_outputs` property.

 # Examples